mojontwins/MK2/README.md

 There's a couple of things you have to do to get this working.

 1. Download or clone this repository.
-2. Install the stripped-down, minimal version of z88dk10 in C:.
-Just decompress the file `env/z88dk10-stripped.zip` to `C:/`.
-You shouls get a `C:\z88dk10\` folder.
+2. Install the stripped-down, minimal version of z88dk in C:.
+Just decompress the file `env/z88dk_mt.7z` to `C:/`.
+You should get a `C:\z88dk\` folder.
 3. Compile and install the modified **splib2** library.
-To do that, just run `lib/splib2/Makefile.bat`.
+To do that, open a command line console, navigate to  `lib/splib2/` then run `Makefile.bat`.

 How to Build
 ============